-The portfolio Consultant").
+The portfolio of the Trust was selected by Closed-End Fund Advisors, Inc. (the "Portfolio Consultant").
 To select the portfolio, the Portfolio Consultant followed a disciplined process that included both quantitative screening and qualitative analysis.
 The Portfolio Consultant considered only publicly traded BDCs for inclusion in the portfolio.
 The Portfolio Consultant then selected the portfolio after an analysis of the following factors, among others, for each Fund: market capitalization; liquidity; frequency of dividends; current dividend yields; current dividend coverage; leverage; returns of capital; statistical analysis, including analysis of trailing total returns as well as a form of standard deviation analysis generally referred to as Z-statistics; and analyst coverage and outlooks.